 Use ceiling fans

-Ceiling fans use less electricity than air conditioners.
-Ceiling fans use less electricity than air conditioners and allow you to raise the thermostat a few degrees without any reduction in comfort.
+Using your ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort.
 Just make sure your fan is turning counterclockwise to create a cooling downdraft.

 Consider keeping your windows open in the evening and overnight to allow cooler air into your home, and don't forget to turn off your air conditioner.
 Close the windows during the day to keep the cool air in and the warm air out.

 Plant shade trees and shrubs

 Those living in rural areas can save on energy costs by planting shade trees and shrubs as solar shields.
 In summer, leafy trees can block harsh sunlight from your windows and make your air conditioner's job easier.
 You can plant shade trees on the east, west and northwest sides of your home to provide shade where it counts.

 As an alternative to planting trees, awnings can provide more flexibility for seasonal energy savings.
 Use awnings and overhangs to keep the sun out of south-facing windows in the summers, then take down the awnings to let the sun shine in and save energy during the winter.
 You could even plan the overhangs so that they'll shade windows from the high summer sun,but let in the lower winter sun.

 Keep your window treatments drawn on your south and west facing windows during the day to block out as much sun as possible and maintain a cooler indoor temperature.